ansys/pymechanical/doc/source/api/logging.rst

 To make the logging of events consistent, PyMechanical has a specific logging architecture with global and local logging instances.

-For these two types of loggers, the default format for a log message is:
+For these two types of loggers, here is the default format for a log message:

 .. code:: pycon